 Making a complaint about a councillor

-All of our District Councillors and Parish Councillors must abide by the Suffolk Local Code of Conduct, adopted in 2012.
+All our district and parish councillors must abide by the Suffolk Local Code of Conduct (adopted in 2012).

-You can make a complaint about a Councillor if you think that a councillor has not followed the Code of Conduct.
-You will need to be clear about how you think the councillor has not followed the Code.
+You can make a complaint about a councillor, if you think that they have not followed the code of conduct.
+You will need to be clear about how you think the councillor has not followed the code of conduct.

 Alternatively, if your complaint is directed towards a Babergh and Mid Suffolk officer (non-councillor), please follow the link below: